-3.3.1 Identification and Authentication for Routine Re-key
+3.3.1 Identification and authentication for routine re-key

-For re-key of any Subscriber certificate issued under this Certificate Policy, credentials may be established through use of current a signature key unless the certificate has been revoked (see Section 3.3.2).
+For re-key of any Subscriber certificate issued under this Certificate Policy, credentials may be established through use of current a signature key.
 The credentials shall be established following the same procedures as the initial registration at least once every three (3) years from the time of the initial registration.

-3.3.2 Identification and Authentication for Re-key after Revocation
+3.3.2 Identification and authentication for re-key after revocation